 Lomba Burung Kecepret

-So I got off the road, turned the engine off, dismounted the motorbike, prepared the camera and slowly approached the scene.
+So I got off the road, turned the engine off, dismounted the scooter, prepared the camera and slowly approached the scene.
 This is what I saw.

 Apparently the judges record how many times the bird obeys the owner.
-Every time the bird hears its name, it must trill.
-Seems that the judges set a number for the round, for example 8, the owners call the bird by name 8 times and the birds must issue 8 trills in rapid succession after each call.
+Every time the bird hears its name, it must emit a trill.
+The judges establish a previous number for example 8, the owners call the bird by name 8 times and the birds must issue 8 trills in rapid succession after each call.
 The owner/bird pair that achieves it, accumulates points.

-Scenes like this have been on the rise in several communities in Lombok, West Nusa Tenggara.
+Recently, scenes like this have been on the rise in several communities in Lombok, West Nusa Tenggara.
+Called Kecepret for how the quail trill sounds --pronounced ke-che-pret, here the c sounds like ch.

 In several villages west of Lombok, Gunung Sari, Lingsar and the surrounding area, the Kecepret competition is even scheduled to go from village to village.

-Basically it is a bird that is expected to generate profits by selling the eggs, but today this bird can also produce benefits through its voice.
+It is basically a pet that is expected to generate profits with its eggs, but on the other hand nowadays this bird can already produce benefits through its voice.

-Now Kecepret birds are getting more and more admirers.
-The price of quail has doubled and even quadrupled.
+Now Kecepret (quail) birds are getting more and more admirers, the price of quail, which is generally only five thousand rupees has doubled and even quadrupled.
 On the other hand, the winning bird of the competition increases in price and will be more expensive.